As a not-for-profit organisation, the Copyright Agency funds its operations by deducting its costs from the licence fees received each year.

 Every financial year, the Copyright Agency prepares a revenue and expenditure budget, within which it must operate.
 The funds used to run the Copyright Agency are then drawn down from the Trust Fund as required throughout the year.

-MOST DEDUCTIONS ARE based on ACTUAL OPERATING COSTS
+MOST DEDUCTIONS ARE based on OPERATING COSTS

 MAJOR FACTORS CONTRIBUTING TO COSTS